The twist for electrical networks and the inverse problem: Introduction

-Let $G=(V,E)$ be a planar graph embedded in a disk $\disk$ with vertices $\{b_1,\dots,b_n\}$ on the boundary labeled in clockwise cyclic order.
-A function $c:E(G) \ra \Rpos$ is called a \textit{conductance}, and a pair $(G,c)$ is called an \textit{electrical network}.
-In this paper, we focus on \textit{well connected} electrical networks (defined in~\cref{sec:redgr}).
+{The main goal of this paper is to generalize these results to electrical networks.} Let $G=(V,E)$ be a planar graph embedded in a disk $\disk$ with vertices $\{b_1,\dots,b_n\}$ on the boundary labeled in clockwise cyclic order.
+A function $c:E(G) \ra \Rpos$ is called a \textit{conductance}, and a pair $(G,c)$ is called an \textit{electrical network}. {Let $\mathcal R_G := \Rpos^{E(G)}$ denote the space of conductances on $G$.} In this paper, we focus on \textit{well connected} electrical networks ({a genericity condition} defined in~\cref{sec:redgr}).

-The \textit{Laplacian} on $G$ is the linear operator $ \Delta:\R^{V(G}) \ra \R^{V(G)} $ defined by
+The \textit{Laplacian} on $G$ is the linear operator $ \Delta:\R^{V(G)} \ra \R^{V(G)} $ defined by